An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Automated radiation therapy treatment planning

 \subsection{Forward constraints}

 In order to ensure that no OAR or PTV is prioritized by the objectives at a cost to the other organs, we assign a set of hard constraints for each structure.
 Every OAR is assigned a constraint to ensure that the mean dose and maximum dose do not exceed baseline safety limits.
 Similarly, every PTV is assigned a constraint to ensure that it receives a baseline dose on average.

-These baselines, obtained from the average and maximum dose delivered by the 130 clinical plans in our training set, are given below:
+\comm{ The safety constraints are relaxations of the clinical criteria used to evaluate plans.
+Recall that clinical plans typically do not satisfy all of the clinical criteria.
+In fact, satisfying all of the criteria is infeasible for most patients.
+Consequently, we set these safety constraints so that all plans can satisfy at least these baseline doses for each of the OARs and PTVs; we then use the objectives to push the doses to achieving the clinical criteria. } The baseline values, i.e., right-hand-side of the constraints, are obtained from the average and maximum dose delivered by the 130 clinical plans in our training set.
+We list the constraints below:

 Note that we introduce a $z^{\mathrm{mean}}_t$ variable for the targets, analogous to $z^{\mathrm{mean}}_o$ in~\eqref{eq:imrt_obj1}.

 Finally, we include a constraint on the ``complexity'' or physical deliverability of the treatment plan.
 This constraint, known as the sum-of-positive-gradients (SPG), restricts the variation of radiation doses from neighboring beamlets so that the resulting dose shape is deliverable by the LINAC\@~\citep{ref:craft_2007}.
 Let $a \in \set{A}$ index each angle of the LINAC, $r \in \set{R}_a$ index each row of the LINAC at that angle, and $\set{B}_r$ be the index set of beamlets along that row.
 Then, we add the following constraint to restrict the variation of doses to be delivered from different beamlets: